 Where did you get the idea for your business?

-The idea for starting Tennille Joy Interiors has always been dormant, ready to be unleashed.
+The idea of starting Tennille Joy Interiors has always been dormant, ready to be unleashed.
 Most of my family are business owners so it was natural for me to follow this path.
 It was still scary though!
 When travelling overseas, I explored options on how I might step out of my comfort zone creatively.
 Over time, I discovered that my talents weren’t being used to full potential in a role of the ‘yes boss’ ‘no boss’ corporate style of interior design.
 The idea of running my own studio gave me the freedom and purpose to help clients achieve their goals in a creative manner.

 How did you get your business started?

 Four years ago, I dove in head first to launch my business in order to share my eye for design - to help busy people and businesses fulfil their interior design dream.
 It's been a journey and I'm forever learning and sharing!
 I established Tennille Joy Interiors in a sliding doors turn of events.
 The company that I was working for had a business restructure and my department was made redundant.
 It was the director of this company who suggested that I go out on my own.
 I took off two weeks to travel and came back excited to launch my business.
-It was humble beginnings with limited capital outlay, yet a strong sense of self belief that I could offer a unique personal service to clients.
+It was humble beginnings with limited capital outlay, yet a strong sense of self-belief that I could offer a unique personal service to clients.
 Slowly I built up the business by ticking off the daily list, completing good projects and soaking up as much relevant information about successful business practice as I could.
-I researched office spaces for a decent amount of time until I found a space where I could establish my business on a long term basis.
+I researched office spaces for a decent amount of time until I found a space where I could establish my business on a long-term basis.

 What inspires you the most?